AvroLancaster/mod/README.md

 **Events**
+*Implemented but not functional*
 Neo-Gaul - a non Breton Celtic culture should become Neo-Gaul if occupying a Latin or Germanic cultured province within France, Aquitaine or Celtiberia.
 Both the culture and character flip (like Norman) MTTH 2400 months
+*Implemented but not functional*

-Sicily - Norman style, but for latin group ([Italo-?]Sicilian from Italian or Norman) and Byzantine group (Greco-Sicilian) from Greek.
-Only triggers in Sicily MTTH 2400 months
+Sicily - Norman style, but for Italian/Occitan/Roman (Italo-Sicilian) Byzantine (Greco-Sicilian) MTTH 2400 months

 Roman Culture - the Emperor of Rome should have his culture flip to Roman as long as his capital is Roma.
-Have the event's option read "I am a true Roman."
+Have the event's option read "I [i]am[/i] a true Roman."
 MTTH 60 months

 Titular Title of "Empire of Conquest" -
 If this title doesn't exist, and a character is brave, proud, greedy, not lowborn, and has no emperor level titles, they can be hit by this rare event.
 The name is dynasty based (like Muslim/Zoroastrian rulers) and grants an invasion CB on all titles held by anyone.
 MTTH 2400 months (half for pagans).
 There's also a twin event to destroy the title if its holder is not brave, proud or greedy, MTTH 12 months for second event

 **Norse culture**
-The Nose culture should have events that make it flip (like the Normans) for many cultures -All Celtic populations should flip to Norse-Gaels -West Germanic should flip to Anglo-Norse (MTTH 2400 months) -Anglo-Saxon/Anglo-Norse should flip Scottish provinces to “Scots” (West Germanic Group) (MTTH 1200)
+The Nose culture should have events that make it flip (like the Normans) for many cultures -All Celtic populations should flip to Norse-Gaels (MTTH 1200) -West Germanic should flip to Anglo-Norse (MTTH 2400) -Anglo-Saxon/Anglo-Norse should flip Scottish provinces to Scots (West Germanic group) (MTTH 1200)

 **Samaritans**